frederikwilde/hl-run-manager/README.md

 ## Serialization
 Numerical experiments are divided into series which have corresponding folders in the result directory.
-Each series contains a collection of runs (corresponding to `Run` objects), each of which corresponds to one execution of the `main.py` script.
+Each series contains a collection of runs (corresponding to `Run` objects), each of which corresponds to one execution of the `execute()` method, i.e. one optimization procedure.
 Each series corresponds to a particular version of this package, indicated by its git commit hash in the title.

 Each series has a folder in the result directory named as `<number>_<name>_<git-hash>`, where `number`